syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-windows.md

 documentation: ug
 ---

-# How To Deploy SfPdfViewer in Blazor MAUI in windows
+# How to Deploy the SfPdfViewer Component in Blazor MAUI Application on Windows

 This section briefly explains how to deploy the [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor MAUI in the windows App using Visual Studio.